sen-zeng/sen-zeng.github.io/_pages/about.md

 git push -->

-I am a 4th year economics Ph.D. candidate at Cornell University, I am also affiliated with the Jeb.
-E Brooks School of Public Policy at Cornell.
+I am a 4th-year economics Ph.D. candidate at Cornell University, I am also affiliated with the Jeb E. Brooks School of Public Policy at Cornell.

 My research interests lie in the intersection of industrial organization and econometrics, with applications primarily in health economics.